-- Adult-Gerontology Primary Care (AGPC), which can be completed as full-time (3 years) or part time (4 years). - Family-Individual Across the Lifespan (FIAL), which can be completed as full-time (3 years) or part time (4 years).
+- Adult-Gerontology Primary Care (AGPC), which can be completed as full-time (3 years) or part time (4 years).
+Graduates of the Adult-Gerontology Primary Care track are eligible to take the national Adult-Gerontology Primary Care Nurse Practitioner board certification exams from the American Nurses Credentialing Center (ANCC) and the American Academy of Nurse Practitioners (AANP). - Family-Individual Across the Lifespan (FIAL), which can be completed as full-time (3 years) or part time (4 years).
+Graduates of the Family-Individual Across the Lifespan track are eligible to take the national Family Nurse Practitioner board certification exams from the American Nurses Credentialing Center (ANCC) and the American Academy of Nurse Practitioners (AANP).